 Family Class Sponsorship:

-If you are 18 years or older, you can bring your family members with you to live in Canada.
+If you are 18 years or older, you can bring your family members with you to live in Canada through family sponsorship.
 This is one of the most widely used streams, since the program makes it so easy to bring your spouse or sibling to Canada.

 To sponsor a relative, you should be 18 years or older and be registered as a Canadian citizen or permanent resident, or be registered under the Canadian Indian Act.
 In addition to this, you should be able to financially support yourself and relatives by providing the necessary food, shelter, clothing and social assistance where needed.